-We first got the booklet from her in English and in French for Haiti, and we then had it translated and adapted into Arabic, German, Portuguese, Dutch and Chinese.
+We first got the booklet from her in English and in French for Haiti, and we then had it translated and adapted into Arabic, Albanian, Bulgarian, Chinese, Dutch, German, Portuguese, Romanian, Russian, Spanish and Ukrainian.
 It is free to use!

 It helped so much!
 The children could finally tell someone what had happened, for the first time in 10 months.
 The students really listened to them, cried with them, and then shared a time of worship and prayer together.